 Positive aspects include the scalability of text, functionality of several customised user interface elements, text contrast largely complying with the requirements, and several ways to navigate.

-Primarily, the accessibility of the following features will be improved on the website:
+Primarily, the accessibility of the following features has been improved on the website:

 - Main menu

 - Highlighted elements

 - Reliability of elements that can be expanded on different browsers